 If a firm is run efficiently, you are probably right; the partners are making pretty good money on your work.

 On top of that, the firm has additional overhead, like paying for document review software and its Westlaw account.
-So the firm might not be making that much money on your after all.
+So the firm might not be making that much money on you after all.
 And it is highly unlikely the firm is able to bill for you sitting in on a deposition or hearing, so based on your billable rate alone, it’s hard to say whether your hourly rate is “fair.”

 How do you Bill Hours at a Law Firm?